I built this practice around providing everything I searched for endlessly at the beginning of my “parenting differently” journey, and could not find.

 Almost a decade ago, I attended a FASCETS training on the neurobehavioral model that forever changed the way my husband and I viewed our daughter and her behaviors.
 The information we were missing, and now had, strengthened our relationship with our then-toddler daughter in ways we could not have imagined, and restored a peace to our home that had been desperately missing.

-Eileen has over a 15 years of clinical experience and is the adoptive mother of a child with fetal alcohol syndrome (FAS), a serious neurobehavioral condition.
+Eileen has over a 15 years of clinical experience and is the adoptive mother of a child with fetal alcohol spectrum disorder (FASD), a serious neurobehavioral condition.
 She believes that when we understand the way a child's brain works, we then understand the meaning behind challenging behaviors.
-Eileen's goal is to not only support parents in feeling more competent and confident in connecting with their child by parenting from a brain first perspective, but to also recognize their experience as the parent of a child with challenging behavioral symptoms and the impact this has on their sense of self and well-being.
+Eileen's goal is to not only support parents in feeling more competent and confident in connecting with their child by parenting from a Brain First perspective, but to also recognize their experience as the parent of a child with challenging behavioral symptoms and the impact this has on their sense of self and well-being.
 When these two sides of the coin can be equally addressed, there is less frustration and increased hope in this unique parenting journey.

 Eileen has her License in Clinical Social Work and is a certified FASCETS facilitator.
 She has also completed Tier 1 training in Think:Kids Collaborative Problem Solving.
 In addition to facilitating trainings for organizations nationally and internationally, Eileen is also an instructor for C.A.S.E.’s Training for Adoption Competency, where she trains mental health professionals in becoming adoption competent.